microsoft/microsoft-ui-xaml-specs/active/progress/progress.md

 <!-- Anything else that you want to write down for posterity, but
 that isn't necessary to understand the purpose and usage of the API.
 For example, implementation details. -->

+# Open Questions
+The Value property for ProgressBar is a number out of 100 (i.e. it can hold integers from 0 to 100, inclusive).
+Should the Value property for ProgressRing also be out of 100, or be out of 360 to reflect the circular shape?